Mojofliper/gearup-ro-rentals/docs/DATABASE_SCHEMA.md

 $$ LANGUAGE plpgsql;

 -- Apply to all tables with updated_at
-CREATE TRIGGER handle_updated_at BEFORE UPDATE ON public.profiles FOR EACH ROW EXECUTE FUNCTION public.handle_updated_at();
+CREATE TRIGGER handle_updated_at BEFORE UPDATE ON public.users FOR EACH ROW EXECUTE FUNCTION public.handle_updated_at();

 CREATE TRIGGER handle_updated_at BEFORE UPDATE ON public.gear